Research and Development of Spatial Distribution Data of

 floor in rural areas is the total building area, while in urban areas the

-number of storeys is obtained through the height of the storey, and the total
+number of floors is obtained through the height of the storey, and the total

-building area can be obtained through the number of storeys.
+building area can be obtained through the number of floors.
 The year of

 construction is obtained by means of field survey.
 The relevant attributes can